Who Is John Travolta?

 Travolta returned to his musical roots with the 2007 film adaptation of the Broadway smash Hairspray (which in itself was based on the 1988 film by John Waters).
 The flick tells the story of a plump youngster who wants to be a performer on a local dance show.
 Travolta played the girl's mother, Edna Turnblad, with Christopher Walken playing husband Wilbur.
 With the help of wigs, makeup and costumes, Travolta convincingly transformed himself into a large, vivacious woman, showing off his vocal abilities once again and earning another Golden Globe nomination.

-With Travolta having appeared in the thriller The Forger (2014), it was then announced in early 2015 that he would appear in the FX miniseries American Crime Story: The People v.
+After Travolta appeared in the 2014 thriller The Forger, it was announced in early 2015 that he would join the cast of the FX anthology series The People v.
 O.J.
-Simpson, looking at the Simpson arrest and the volatile circumstances surrounding the related 1995 murder trial.
-The Ryan Murphy-produced project stars Cuba Gooding Jr. in the lead role as well as Sarah Paulson, Sterling K. Brown, Nathan Lane and Travolta as defense attorney Robert Shapiro, among a sprawling cast.
-The series marked its debut on Feb 2, 2016 and later that year, Travolta received a Golden Globe nomination for his supporting role.
+Simpson: American Crime Story, looking at the Simpson arrest and the volatile circumstances surrounding the related 1995 murder trial.
+The Ryan Murphy-produced project featured Cuba Gooding Jr., Sarah Paulson, Sterling K. Brown and Nathan Lane alongside Travolta as defense attorney Robert Shapiro.
+The series debuted on Feb 2, 2016, and later that year, Travolta received a Golden Globe nomination for his supporting role.

 Travolta married actress Kelly Preston in 1991.
-The couple had two children: son Jett, born on April 13, 1992, and daughter Ella Bleu, born in 2000.
+The couple's first son, Jett, was born on April 13, 1992, and their daughter Ella Bleu, born in 2000.
 Of fatherhood, Travolta has said, "Having kids is something you can't always do.
 Kids are like lightning.
 You grab that lightning when you can get it."

 Death of Jett Travolta